 Should kids with dyslexia avoid learning an instrument or joining the school band?

 Research suggests that musical experience has a positive impact on thinking and learning skills.
 But if your child’s not really interested in music or in playing an instrument, it may not be worth pushing it.
-He may already be facing enough challenges with reading.
+Your child may already be facing enough challenges with reading.

-If he’s really motivated, however, encourage him!
+If your child is really motivated, however, offer encouragement!
 Many kids with dyslexia are successful at learning music.
-If your child wants to give it a try, playing music can bring him a lot of joy—and a feeling of accomplishment.
+If your child wants to give it a try, playing music can bring a lot of joy — and a feeling of accomplishment.